Stop Being Lazy & Get Things Done

 Here are 4 strategies I use to help myself and clients overcome procrastination.

-Key #1: Count the Cost if You Procrastinate
+Key #1: Count the Cost of Procrastination

 Here are the types of comments I hear from clients as they count the cost.